top of page

 Step 4: Ferment the Mixture

 Put the jar in a warm, dark place (15-27°C or 60-80°F) for 3 to 4 weeks.
-During this time, swirls the mixture every few days to keep mold from forming and to promote fermentation.
+During this time, swirl the mixture every few days to keep mold from forming and to promote fermentation.
 Mold is fond of stagnant acidic conditions and is one of the microbes naturally present on fruit.

 Because yeast prefers anaerobic conditions, a skin or froth might appear at the top of the liquid in the jar.
 The yeast forms this biofilm to create the habitat it loves and repel pathogens.
-It contains yeast bodies and secretions, harmless bacteria and some organic matter.

 fermenting